 We derive revenues from our franchise business through initial or renewal franchise fees, recurring franchise fees and the sale of individual course materials.
 A portion of revenues from initial franchise fees are recognized when we enter into arrangements with a franchise partner to open new franchised learning centers, and the remaining portion is amortized over the term of the agreement with the franchised partner.
 Both of which are mainly affected by the number of new franchised learning centers.
 We also receive renewal franchise fees from our existing franchise partners when they renew their franchise agreements.
 We also derive revenues from the sale of individual course materials and recurring franchise fees based on an agreed percentage of each franchised learning center's collected tuition fees.
-Such revenues are primarily driven by the number of total franchise learning centers and students enrolled.
-The scale of our franchise business largely depends on our ability to attract and retain more franchise partners, the ability of our franchise partners to successfully launch new franchised learning centers, as well as the ability of our franchise partners to operate effectively, attract new students and retain existing students.
+Such revenues are primarily driven by the number of total franchised learning centers and students enrolled.
+The scale of our franchise business largely depends on our ability to attract and retain more franchise partners, the ability of our franchise partners to operate effectively, attract new students and retain existing students.